YannDubs/disentangling-vae/README.md

 ![Loss Overview](doc/imgs/loss.png)

 1. **Index-code mutual information**: the mutual information between the latent variables **z** and the data variable **x**.
 There is contention in the literature regarding the correct way to treat this term.
 From the [information bottleneck perspective](https://arxiv.org/abs/1706.01350) this should be penalized.
 [InfoGAN](https://arxiv.org/abs/1606.03657) get good results by increasing the mutual information (negative α).
-Finally, [Wassertein Auto-Encoders](https://arxiv.org/abs/1711.01558) drops this term.
+Finally, [Wasserstein Auto-Encoders](https://arxiv.org/abs/1711.01558) drops this term.

 2. **Total Correlation (TC)**: the KL divergence between the joint and the product of the marginals of the latent variable. *I.e.** a measure of dependence between the latent dimensions.
 Increasing β forces the model to find statistically independent factors of variation in the data distribution.